ascafaro/photosynthesis_temperature_response_models/README.md

 Instructions for running code

-1. Downlead and save to a folder:
-	    a) The model code file
-      b) The linked data file
+1. Download and save to a folder the model code file [[photosynthesis temperature respnse model](https://github.com/ascafaro/photosynthesis_temperature_response_models/blob/main/photosynthesis%20temperature%20response%20model.R)] and the linked data file

-3. Double click the code which should open it in in RStudio
+2. Double click the code which should open it in in RStudio
-4. Run the code.
+3. Run the code.
-5. The code will generate and save in the same folder:
+4. The code will generate and save in the same folder:
-      a)	a pdf document that contains a graph and indices of the model fit for each photosynthesis temperature response curve present in the excel data  file.
+      a) A pdf document that contains a graph and indices of the model fit for each photosynthesis temperature response curve present in the excel data  file.
       b) A csv spreadsheet with the model outputs listed for each temperature response curve.
 5. Delete examples and add measured temperature response curves to the data file.
 Make sure that a unique identifier number is placed in the “set” column for each individual temperature curve added.
 6. If the data file is to be renamed please update the code to reflect the new data file mane by changing this line of code to the new name:

 Input data column descriptions